Canada’s trusted source for timely news and information on biosimilar biologics

 As patents expire for originator medicines, other manufacturers may produce new, similar versions shown to be as safe and effective.
 These new versions are called biosimilars.[1]
 Since the originator drugs are large and complex, biosimilars can be highly similar, but not identical.

 Biosimilars have been approved for use in Canada since 2009 and for use in inflammatory arthritis since 2014.
-Fifty-two biosimilars are currently approved by Health Canada.
+Fifty-five biosimilars are currently approved by Health Canada.

 Generic medications are copies of brand-name medications, have the same active ingredient, and are the same as those brand name medications in dosage form, safety, strength, route of administration, quality, performance characteristics and intended use.